Our Facility & Directions

 17th Street And York

-In addition to the chapel, our building has gone through a number of renovations over the many years for that we have listened to our community and have installed an automated elevator, larger chapel, audio and visual upgrades in addition to completely being handicap accessible.
+In addition to the chapel, our building has gone through a number of renovations over the many years.
+We have listened to our community and have installed an automated elevator, audio and visual upgrades and we are completely handicap accessible.

 There isn’t a day since I started in 1995 that goes by without the thought of relocating our funeral home.
-In an age of convenience, where a Starbucks and grocery store are on every corner, so too do families wish we were closer to their neighborhood.
+In an age of convenience, where a Starbucks and grocery store are on every corner, families wish we were closer to their neighborhood.

 We could not be more central for the vast community we serve.
 Our Jewish community is spread out among Aurora to the East, Westminster/Arvada/Thornton/Broomfield/Boulder to the North, Lakewood and Jefferson County to the West and of course, Highlands Ranch and Douglas County to the South.
 We are easily accessible via large thoroughfares from our major highways.